collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [DampeS8N](https://stackexchange.com/users/-1/587-dampes8n) on 2010-12-30
 - score: 20

-<p>There is a 4th option.
+There is a 4th option.
 Jesus never existed (as such) in the first place.
 There is evidence for this.
 Such as the similarities between his story and Siddartha.
 And Zoroaster.
-And a dead-sea priest from 300 years prior.</p>
+And a dead-sea priest from 300 years prior.

 ## Answer 1785